umami-hep/umami/docs/plotting_umami.md

 `WP_Line`, Bool: Decide if a horizontal WP line at is added or not.
 (Only used for beff).

-`Fixed_WP_Bin`, Bool: If True, the b-Tagging discriminant cut value for the given WP is not calculated over all bins but seperatly for each bin.
+`Fixed_WP_Bin`, Bool: If True, the b-Tagging discriminant cut value for the given WP is not calculated over all bins but separately for each bin.

 `binomialErrors`, Bool: Plot binomial errors to plot.

+`Same_WP_Cut_Comparison`, Bool: For all models with the same `SWP_label`, one cut value for the b-tagging discriminant is used.

-`figsize:`, List: A list of the width and hight of the plot.
+`figsize:`, List: A list of the width and height of the plot.

 `Log`, Bool: Decide if the y axis is plotted as logarithmic or not.